-Reasons for Exemption Income Exempt from Supplementary Premium Required Documents Low-income households an organization order than the insurance registration organization that are below the minimum wage.
-(2) If the payment period is after January 1, 2015 and single payments from income types listed below do not reach minimum wage: 1.
+Reasons for Exemption Income Exempt from Supplementary Premium Required Documents Low-income households (1)Payments between January 1, 2013 and August 31, 2014 from an organization other than the insurance registration organization that are below the minimum wage.
+(2)If the payment period is after January 1, 2015 and single payments from income types listed below do not reach minimum wage: 1.
 Fees from professional practices 2.
 Dividend income 3.
 Interest income 4.
-Rental income A low-income household certificate issued by a social agency that was valid during the period the income was paid Individuals facing financial difficulties who meet the criteria outlined in Article 100 of the NHI Documents offering proof of financial difficulties during the period payment received Act Low-income senior citizens Eligibility approval letter issued by a social administrative agency during the period of payment Recipients of a disability living allowance Disadvantaged children and adolescents receiving living subsidies Subsidized indiivudlas due to special family circumstances
+Rental income A low-income household certificate issued by a social agency that was valid during the period the income was paid Individuals facing financial difficulties who meet the criteria outlined in Article 100 of the NHI Documents offering proof of financial difficulties during the period payment received Act Low-income senior citizens Recipients of a disability Eligibility approval letter issued by a social administrative agency during the period of payment living allowance Disadvantaged children and adolescents receiving living subsidies Subsidized indiivudlas due to special family circumstances If the payment period is after January 1, 2015 and single payments from income types listed below do not reach minimum wage: 1.
+Fees from professional practices 2.
+Dividend income 3.
+Interest income 4.
+Rental income